'Spider-Man' helps Cineworld box office sales climb - NewsBreak

 Cinema operators have also been hurt by straight-to-streaming, but Cineworld has seen gradual recovery since April helped in part by Marvel films including “Black Widow” and “Eternals”.

-The December sales update is likely to bring some relief for Cineworld after it was ordered last month to pay C$1.23 billion ($985 million) in damages to rival Cineplex (CGX.TO) for abandoning a planned takeover, though Cineworld has appealed the decision. read more
+The December sales update is likely to bring some relief for Cineworld after it was ordered last month to pay C$1.23 billion ($985 million) in damages to rival Cineplex for abandoning a planned takeover, though Cineworld has appealed the decision.

 Many of the main markets for Cineworld have refrained from stringent lockdowns, while vaccinations have also helped.
 The company gets 90% of its revenue from vaccine-advanced nations such as the United States, UK and Israel.

-"Spider-Man: No Way Home" became the sixth-highest grossing movie ever at the U.S. box office, raking in $668 million so far and surpassing 1998 Oscar-winner "Titanic".
-The superhero adventure was the first pandemic-era film to top $1 billion in global sales.
+"Spider-Man: No Way Home" became the sixth-highest grossing movie ever at the U.S. box office here, raking in $668 million so far and surpassing 1998 Oscar-winner "Titanic".
+The superhero adventure was the first pandemic-era film to top $1 billion here in global sales.

 Group sales for Cineworld in December stood at 88% of pre-pandemic 2019 levels, up from 56% in November.

-Larger rival AMC Entertainment Holdings (AMC.N) last month said nearly 1.1 million people watched the new 'Spider-Man" film when it opened in its U.S. theatres, setting a company record.
+Larger rival AMC Entertainment Holdings last month said nearly 1.1 million people watched the new 'Spider-Man" film when it opened in its U.S. theatres, setting a company record here.

 Britain’s Cineworld, which also operates U.S.-based Regal Cinemas, acknowledged challenges remain due to the pandemic but said a strong slate of 2022 releases, including “Jurassic World: Dominion” and “Top Gun: Maverick”, gave it confidence.